8 Must-Visit Flea Markets In Pennsylvania Where You’ll Find Awesome Stuff

-Do you agree that these are some of the best flea markets in Pennsylvania?
+Do you agree that these Pennsylvania flea markets are some of the best in the state?
 What others would you add to the list?
 Let us know in the comments!
-You might also want to visit Rossi’s Popup Market in North Versailles, which features both indoor and outdoor vendors.
+You might also want to visit Rossi’s Popup Market in North Versailles, which is one of the biggest flea markets in Pennsylvania that features both indoor and outdoor vendors.

 best flea markets in Pennsylvania

 Where can I find the best thrift shops in Pennsylvania?

 Finding thrift shops in Pennsylvania is easy.
 Choosing which ones at which to shop could prove a bit more difficult.

 - For one of the largest thrift shops in Pennsylvania, head over to Community Aid in Selinsgrove.
 It spans a whopping 74,000 square feet and boasts everything from clothes to furniture.
 You can even donate to the shop known as the largest thrift store in the United States.

 - Red White & Blue Thrift Store offers several locations in the Pittsburgh-area, making it easy for you to uncover hidden gems, from holiday décor to clothing.